-6. How do I know if I'm covered by the settlement?
+7. How do I know if I'm covered by the settlement?

-- If you are an NAR member as of the date of the class notice, you are covered by the settlement unless: - You are an employee of: Douglas Elliman, Inc.; Douglas Elliman Realty, LLC; eXp Realty, LLC; eXp World Holdings, Inc.; Hanna Holdings, Inc.; HomeSmart International, LLC; Howard Hanna Real Estate Services; Redfin Corporation; United Real Estate; or Weichert, Realtors® OR - You are associated with HomeServices of America or one of its affiliates. - o The date of the class notice has not been set, but it is anticipated to be no earlier than August 17, 2024.
+- If you are an NAR member as of the date of the class notice, you are covered by the settlement unless: - You are an employee of: eXp Realty, LLC; eXp World Holdings, Inc.; Hanna Holdings, Inc.; HomeSmart International, LLC; Howard Hanna Real Estate Services; Redfin Corporation; United Real Estate; or Weichert, Realtors® OR - You are associated with HomeServices of America or one of its affiliates.
+HomeServices of America announced its own settlement on April 26, 2024. - Class notice will be sent out no earlier than August 17, 2024.

-7. Will I be covered by the settlement if I only became a member shortly before the date of class notice?
-Or, alternatively, dropped my membership shortly before the date of class notice?

-- To be covered by the settlement, you must be an NAR member as of the date of class notice. - The length of your membership does not matter, only that you are a member on the date of class notice. - However, you will not be covered by the settlement regardless of prior membership length - if you resign your membership, if your membership is terminated, or if your membership becomes inactive prior to the date of class notice. - The date of class notice has not been set, but it is anticipated to be no earlier than August 17, 2024. - NAR will announce the date of the class notice once it has been determined.

-8. Brokerages with an NAR member as principal whose residential transaction volume in 2022 was \$2+ billion are not covered by the release.
-What about members affiliated with those brokerages?

-• With the exception of members affiliated with HomeServices of America and employees of the remaining corporate defendants named in the cases covered by this settlement, members affiliated with brokerages with an NAR member as principal whose transaction volume in 2022 was \$2+ billion are covered by the release.
-Additionally, for clarification, individual members and all brokerages with an NAR member as principal whose residential transaction volume in 2022 was \$2 billion or below are released from liability in the proposed settlement agreement, and no further affirmative steps are required.
+- 8. Will I be covered by the settlement if I only became a member shortly before the date of class notice?
+Or, alternatively, dropped my membership shortly before the date of class notice? - To be covered by the settlement, you must be an NAR member as of the date of class notice. - You will not be covered by the settlement-regardless of prior membership length-if you resign your membership, if your membership is terminated, or if your membership becomes inactive prior to the date of class notice. - Class notice will be sent out no earlier than August 17, 2024. - 9.
+Brokerages with an NAR member as principal whose residential transaction volume in 2022 was \$2+ billion are not covered by the release.
+What about members affiliated with those brokerages? - Except for members affiliated with HomeServices of America and employees of the remaining corporate defendants named in the cases covered by this settlement, members affiliated with brokerages with an NAR member as principal whose transaction volume in 2022 was \$2+ billion are covered by the release. - Individual members and all brokerages with an NAR member as principal with a residential transaction volume in 2022 of \$2 billion or below are released from liability in the proposed settlement agreement.
+No further affirmative steps are required.

-9. What if an agent has different releases under the settlement (e.g., moved between brokerages?)
-Are they covered by the release in this settlement agreement?

-• The release covers most NAR members for the entire time period, and even if an agent is not covered for some of the time period, they may be covered for others for the time they were not affiliated with HomeServices and its related companies.